elastic/connectors/docs/DEVELOPING.md

 ### Configuration

-The following configuration fields need to be provided for setting up the connector:
+The following configuration fields are required to set up the connector:

 ##### `url`